 Part I sketches stereotypical and scholarly impressions of judge and jury trial outcomes.
 Part II tests these impressions by using data on trial outcomes in judge and jury trials for major areas of tort and contract law.
 Part III seeks to explain the unpredicted patterns of the data by taking into account the size of awards and local factors.
 This unsuccessful effort leads us to consider the role of misperception and the settlement process as sources of the observed results.
 Part IV contrasts perceptions of judge/jury behavior with the limited empirical evidence available, finding little support for the widespread perception that juries are biased or incompetent.
 Part V combines the realities of judge/jury behavior with the litigants' settlement behavior to formulate our explanation of the data.

 Clermont, Kevin M. and Eisenberg, Theodore, "Trial by Jury or Judge: Transcending Empiricism" (1992).
 Cornell Law Faculty Publications.
-Paper 246.
+246.